-3 Pierre de Coubertin propagated this branding on various occasions, for example in the Olympic letter rather what he himself wanted to be the substance and the deeper sense of his new sporting religion.
+Coubertin was the first to define the meaning of Olympism in modern times, or perhaps rather what he himself wanted to be the substance and the deeper sense of his new sporting religion.
 Until today, various thinkers, educators and philosophers all over the world attempt to define, interpret, and understand modern Olympism.
 Not least, the International Olympic Committee, in its role as heir to Coubertin and owner of the Olympic Games, its labels and symbols, again and again tries to adopt and modernize the basic Olympic message.